Jeep Wrangler years to avoid — most common problems

 The production of the first-generation Jeep Wrangler lasted for 10 years, and this period is when the iconic SUV gained so much attention.
 Other than some minor fuel injection system issues, the first generation was free of any major problems or complaints.

-Still, the second generation started in 1996, and the earliest problems were reported for the 2002 and 2004 model years.
-These included issues with the steering and suspension, as well as grease leaks from the axles.
+Still, the second generation started in 1996, and the earliest problems were reported for the 1997 model year, including issues with the steering and suspension, as well as grease leaks from the axles.

 Problems with CV joints and leaks from CV boots occurred frequently, and bad CV joint symptoms were reported by many drivers.